≡ Menu

 • Are you currently working now?

-We usually like to take a moment and remind folks that nobody here at IBUSA has any kind of medical training, and we’re certainly not doctors.
-All we are is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like Charcot Marie-Tooth Disease, find and qualify for the life insurance coverage that they are looking for.
+We usually like to take a moment and remind folks that nobody here at IBUSA has any medical training, and we’re certainly not doctors.
+All we are is a bunch of life insurance agents who are good at helping folks with pre-existing medical conditions like Charcot Marie-Tooth Disease find and qualify for the life insurance coverage they are looking for.

-So, without further ado, let’s take a look at what kind of rates an individual who has been diagnosed Charcot Marie-Tooth Disease might be able to qualify for!
+So, without further ado, let’s look at what kind of rates an individual diagnosed with Charcot Marie-Tooth Disease might be able to qualify for!

 What “rate” can I qualify for?

-As one can see after reviewing the questions above, there are many factors that can come into play when trying to determine what kind of “rate” that an individual might qualify for after having been diagnosed with Charcot Marie-Tooth Disease.
+As one can see after reviewing the questions above, many factors can come into play when trying to determine what kind of “rate” an individual might qualify for after having been diagnosed with Charcot-Marie-Tooth Disease.
+This is why, knowing what kind of “rate” an individual might qualify for is almost impossible without first speaking with you briefly.

-There are a few “assumptions” that one can make that will generally hold true when working with an individual who has been diagnosed with Charcot Marie-Tooth Disease.
-For example, if you’ve been diagnosed with Charcot Marie-Tooth Disease and you’re not suffering from any respiratory issues, and you’re currently working and living what one might consider a “normal” life with some physical challenges that may make things more difficult but not impossible, chances are you may be able to qualify for a Standard or “better” rate.
+One can make a few “assumptions” that will generally hold when working with an individual diagnosed with Charcot Marie-Tooth Disease.
+For example, suppose you’ve been diagnosed with Charcot Marie-Tooth Disease, and you’re not suffering from any respiratory issues.
+You’re currently working and living what one might consider a “normal” life with some physical challenges that may make things more difficult but not impossible.
+In that case, chances are you may be able to qualify for a Standard or “better” rate.

 Where we run into…

-Trouble is when an individual does suffer from some “type” of respiratory issues related to their Charcot Marie-Tooth Disease or has been diagnosed with some other “kind” of pre-existing medical condition or lastly he or she has symptoms directly related to their Charcot Marie-Tooth Disease which has led them to be able to qualify for some type of disability benefit.
+Trouble is when an individual suffers from some “type” of respiratory issues related to their Charcot Marie-Tooth Disease, has been diagnosed with some other “kind” of a pre-existing medical condition, or has symptoms directly associated with their Charcot Marie-Tooth Disease, which has led them to qualify for some disability benefit.

-What you’re going to find is that either they’re NOT going to be able to qualify for a traditional term or whole life insurance policy in which case they would need to seek out an “alternative” product such as a guaranteed issue life insurance policy or accidental death policy or they will be able to qualify for coverage only now they will only be able to qualify for a “high-risk” classification.
+In cases like these, what you’re going to find is that either they’re NOT going to be able to qualify for a traditional term or whole life insurance policy, in which case they would need to seek out an “alternative” product such as a guaranteed issue life insurance policy or accidental death policy, or they will be able to qualify for coverage only now they will only be able to qualify for a “high-risk” classification.

 The good news is…